norrid/DAEClean/README.md

 1. Select objects to clean in scene
 2. Press Clean DAE button
-3. The Info bar at the top of the Blender window will show how many vertices have been reduce from the selected objects
+3. The Status/Info bar in the Blender window will show how many vertices have been reduced from the selected objects